smolijar/gitwiki-thesis/src/state-of-art/wikijs.md

 With the initial release in September 2016, Wiki.js is the youngest software.

 Being designed with the specific technologies in mind, the specialized features are be expected from the project.
-As far as the non-functional requirements and technological restrains reach, Wiki.js, being a Node.js application, backed by Git only^[The abstraction of used VCS could potentially be a threat, as seen with Gitit not supporting branches] and favoring modern popular LML like Markdown, is by far the closest to the thesis' project.
+As far as the non-functional requirements and technological restrains reach, Wiki.js, being a Node.js application, backed by Git only^[The abstraction of used VCS can potentially be a threat, as seen with Gitit not supporting branches] and favoring modern popular LML Markdown, is by far the closest to the thesis' project.

 After the installation user is prompted to run the configuration wizard^[Configuration can also be set in the `config.yml` configuration file.], where user can set the name of the wiki, configure MongoDB^[Which is used for user data, not wiki's contents.], default permissions (e.g. is wiki public to anonymous users by default) and a remote Git repository with its SSH authentication data.